 Henry was taken aback by how sparse her office was.
 He noted that there was no chair to sit in, and wondered why there was a rabbit cage on the floor next to her desk.
 He positioned himself in the center of the room.
 It looked as if he would be standing for this interview.

-Ironically, the most striking part of Katherine Hanson’s office was the 175-gallon terrarium that was centered behind her desk.
+Ironically, the most striking part of Katherine Hanson’s office was the 175-gallon terrarium t centered behind her desk.
 A native of South Carolina, Henry immediately knew the species of snake that lived in the terrarium.
 It was an Eastern Diamondback rattlesnake coiled under a heat lamp.
 He shifted his gaze back to the rabbit on the floor.
 Now there was no question in his mind about the bunny’s presence in Katherine Hanson’s office.

 Perhaps it was symbolic, he thought.
 He was the rabbit.
 She was the snake.
 In such combinations, it rarely worked out for the rabbit.